-(c) Extensions. - The Board has the authority to set briefing deadlines and to extend them.
+- (c) Extensions.
+The Board has the authority to set briefing deadlines and to extend them.
 The filing of an extension request does not automatically extend the filing deadline, nor can the filing party assume that a request will be granted.
-Until such time as the Board affirmatively grants an extension request, the existing deadline stands.

-(i) Policy. - In the interest of fairness and the efficient use of administrative resources, extension requests are not favored.
+Until such time as the Board affirmatively grants an extension request, the existing deadline stands. - (i) Policy.
+In the interest of fairness and the efficient use of administrative resources, extension requests are not favored; thus, they will not be granted as a matter of course.
 A briefing deadline must be met unless the Board expressly extends it.

-(A) Non-detained cases. - It is the Board's policy to grant one briefing extension per party, if requested in a timely fashion.
-When a briefing extension is requested, the Board's policy is to grant an additional 21 days to file a brief regardless of the amount of time requested.
+There is no automatic entitlement to an extension of the briefing schedule by either party. - (A) Non-detained cases.
+If a briefing extension is granted, the Board's policy is to grant an additional 21 days to file a brief regardless of the amount of time requested.
 The 21 days are added to the original filing deadline.
 Extensions are not calculated from the date the request was made or the date the briefing notice was received.
 It is also the Board's policy not to grant second briefing extension requests.
-Second requests are granted only in rare circumstances.

-(B) Detained cases. - It is the Board's policy to grant one briefing extension per case, if requested in a timely fashion.
-When a briefing extension is requested, the Board's policy is to grant an additional 21 days to file a brief regardless of the amount of time requested.
+Second requests are granted only in rare circumstances. - (B) Detained cases.
+If a briefing extension is granted, the Board's policy is to grant an additional 21 days to file a brief regardless of the amount of time requested.
 The 21 days are added to the original filing deadline and applies to both parties.
 Extensions are not calculated from the date the request was made or the date the briefing notice was received.
 It is also the Board's policy not to grant second briefing extension requests.
-Second requests are granted only in rare circumstances.

-(ii) Request deadline. - Extension requests must be received by the Board by the brief's original due date.
+Second requests are granted only in rare circumstances. - (ii) Request deadline.
+Extension requests must be received by the Board by the brief's original due date; however, requests filed the same day as a brief is due are particularly disfavored and granted only in the most compelling of circumstances.
 Extension requests received after the due date will not be granted.